Insights on Variance Estimation for Blocked and Matched Pairs Designs: Variance estimation

 For finite sample inference, we can similarly break down the variance, and estimator of the variance, of $\tauestbk$ because the block estimators are independent due to the block randomized treatment assignment. \\ \textbf{Hybrid Variance Estimator:}

-Thus, when we have small blocks, we can estimate the variance for those small blocks separately and use the usual blocking estimator on the larger blocks.
-Alternatively, one could use $\varestsbm$ or $\varestsbp$ for all blocks, but we do not recommend this.
+Here we would use $\varestbkone$ (Equation~\ref{eq:var_est_bk_one}) over just the big blocks for $\widehat{\text{var}}\left(\taubigest\right)$ and either $\varestsbm$ (Equation~\ref{eq:var_est_sb_m}) or $\varestsbp$ (Equation~\ref{eq:var_est_sb_p}) over just the small blocks (with the appropriate assumptions for just the small blocks) for $\widehat{\text{var}}\left(\tausbest\right)$.
+Thus, when we have small blocks, we can estimate the variance for those small blocks separately and use the usual blocking estimator on the larger blocks, essentially treating these as two separate experiments and combining with appropriate weights in the end.
+Alternatively, one could use $\varestsbm$ or $\varestsbp$ for all blocks, but we do not recommend this for the finite sample.